why vegan: cut cruelty, land waste, pollution, CO2

 The leather industry also uses a tremendous amount of energy.
 In fact on the basis of quantity of energy consumed per unit produced, the leather-manufacturing industry would be categorised alongside the paper, steel, cement and petroleum manufacturing industries as a gross consumer of energy.

+Leather tanning uses water, as does the dairy industry that provides the cows.
 Cows averaging 35 litres of milk a day can require up to 100 litres of drinking water a day.
 This requirement will increase in hot conditions.

 Like the diary industry, the tanning industry relies on shortening the life cycle of animals.
 Just as a cow produces most milk when it has plenty of young calves, so the value of the leather is often higher when it is from a slaughtered young animal.
 There is a logical link between avoiding veal (which many meat eaters do out of sympathy for the young calves) and avoiding the smooth, fine, unblemished animal skin that a calf produces.
 The leather from older animals that you see living quietly in fields is more likely to be scratched, parasite-marked for example by ringworm, or contaminated by dung.
 Particularly if it comes from mature males, it is likely to be harder and less stretchy.